-I bought a small package of mini pumpkins for a few dollars and have been having great fun creating all kinds of pumpkins this fall.
+I bought a small package of real miniature pumpkins for a few dollars and have been having great fun creating all kinds of pumpkins this fall.
 I shared a picture of this guy after getting a minty paint job on Instagram and was asking for ideas.
-The resounding answer was gold and glitter.
-Well, since gold is my number one go-to color, GOLD IT WAS.
-Today I am sharing how to create this adorable No Carve mint green + gold pumpkin.
+The resounding answer was gold.

 This post contains affiliate links.
 See my full disclosure.

 What supplies do I need to make aNo Carve Mint Green + Gold Pumpkin?

 How do I make aNo Carve Mint Green + Gold Pumpkin?